Seasonal vaccines

 • frontline NHS and social care workers, and those working in care homes for older people.
 Employers should signpost these staff to the most convenient COVID-19 vaccination offer.
 This may be through NBS, where staff can self-declare their eligibility.

-For anyone newly diagnosed as immunosuppressed or who fit eligibilty criteria, please contact your GP or hospital specialist to request vaccination outside the seasonal programme.
+People newly diagnosed as immunosuppressed or who fit eligibilty criteria, please contact your GP or hospital specialist to request vaccination outside the seasonal programme.

 Flu